Two chicken dishes. Two similar, yet different looks.

 This is not the only similarity, though.

-In both dishes, the chicken is fried in minimal oil, to make sure it is crispy on the outside, but not too oily.
+The chicken is fried in minimal oil to ensure it is crispy on the outside but not too oily in both dishes.

 For sesame chicken, use sesame oil; for General Tso chicken, any oil can be used.

-The pieces of chicken are dipped in egg, then in corn starch before they are fried.
+The chicken pieces are dipped in egg, then in corn starch, before they are fried.

 The batter creates a thin crust on the pieces of chicken.

-For Sesame chicken, the chicken is fried in sesame oil, while a more neutral oil is used for General Tso.
+Sesame chicken is fried in sesame oil, while a more neutral oil is used for General Tso.

 The difference between Sesame chicken and General Tso chicken lies in the sauce.